exoscale/pullq/README.md

-You probably will want to move your built app.js file from `resources/public/js/compiled` to `build/js/compiled`, so that your changes are served with your data file etc...
+You probably will want to move your built app.js file from `resources/public/js/compiled` to `build/js/compiled`, so that your changes are served with your data file.

 ## Development Mode